 Vegetables are one of many food items introduced to us at a young age.
 We often grew up being told that we had to eat them because they were good for us, even though some of us didn't particularly like them.
 However, with age, a number of us have either grown to love them or come to the realisation that they're essential to our health and wellbeing.
 In this light, vegetables may be a regular expense on your weekly grocery list and frequently feature in your daily meal plans.
 What if we said that you could easily grow them yourself and save hundreds of pounds annually?
-Growing your own veggies could mean having just enough extra to cover bills and avert online loans.
+Growing your own veggies in your backyard could mean having just enough extra to cover bills and avert online loans.

 It may seem like something only farmers and keen gardeners do, but it is something that anyone can do with the right information and a little patience.
 In this guide, we're going to tell you how you can begin growing veggies and save money.
 We will outline a few ways in which growing your own vegetables at home will positively impact both your food shopping bill and budgeting efforts.